awhite9/Amazon_SNS/README.md

-# Play Java Product with JPA
+# Play JAVA Project using Amazon AWS

-This project demonstrate how to create a simple CRUD application with Play, using JPA.
+This project uses Amazon web service to send both emails and SMS messages.